axch/adaptive-plot/README.md

 ```scheme
 (load "adaptive-plot/load")
 ```
 and hack away.
-Try out the example commandsx in `examples.scm` and see how it works.
+Try out the example commands in `examples.scm` and see how it works.

 If you want to develop Adaptive Plot, you will want to also get the